About

 C8.
 Cucumbers, three mini

 C9.
-Kale, five leaves
+Kale, five stalks

 C10.
-Herbs, culinary and medicinal, with labels
+Herbs, culinary and medicinal, six labeled cultivars

 C11.
 Lettuces, two with roots

 C13.
-Potatoes, three red
+Potatoes, three coloured

 C14.
 Potatoes, three white